 Once described by Classic Boat magazine as “a fabulously elegant 33ft keelboat with low topsides, built by Whisstocks, with a design brief of ‘standing room for a bottle of Gordons’”, Stiletto is a stunning example of classic boat design and build.

-A regular in the SYH workshops, Stiletto recently brought the team’s boat building skills to the fore.
+A regular in the SYH workshops, Stiletto brought the team’s boat building skills to the fore.

 SYH’s joiners built new cockpit benches, which are copies of the original seats, with modifications to improve stability and practicality.

-Throughout each stage of Stiletto’s maintenance, we have stayed true to her original design whilst maximising her performance for racing.
+Throughout each stage of Stiletto’s maintenance, the SYH team stayed true to her original design whilst maximising her performance for racing.